Aluminum18/Poly-Shinobi-Public-Information/README.md

 # Camera
 ## Lock Target
+Focus and keep enemy in front of chacter.
 Check this [clip](https://www.youtube.com/clip/UgkxH7jG2xIonQjabVtlfri0cBDbTRGxhPZD) for detail.

 ## Cull obstructing camera view object
+Render objects as wireframe when whey obstruct the camera view.
 Check this [clip](https://youtu.be/xuJ9510OPOM) for detail.

+## Screen Alert Indicator
+Check this [clip](https://youtu.be/e4gYmEDRpgQ) for detail.

 # NPC
 ## Predictable Behavior Graph